AU-Master-Thesis/thesis/sections/4-results/scenarios.typ

 Specific details and parameters for each scenario are presented in the following sections #numref(<s.r.scenarios.circle>), #numref(<s.r.scenarios.environment-obstacles>), #numref(<s.r.scenarios.varying-network-connectivity>), #numref(<s.r.scenarios.junction>) and #numref(<s.r.scenarios.communications-failure>).
 Parameters are selected to be identical to whats presented in @gbpplanner.
 The numerical value of a few parameters in some of the scenarios are not listed explicitly.
 In these cases an argument for the selected interpretation is presented to justify the values chosen.
 An asterisk is used as a postfix for the values for which this applies, e.g. $x^*$.
 A lot of the values are the same between scenarios.
 To make the differences stand out, each value that is different from its value in the Circle scenario is colored #text(theme.red, [red]).
 Parameters related to the #acr("GBP") algorithm are explained in detail in @s.m.study-2.
 New parameters not explained previously are:
 / $C_("radius")$ : The radius of the circle that the robots are spawned in.
 Omitted in the Junction scenario, as it is not applicable.
-/ $s e e d$  : The seed used for the random number generator.
-In the work of @gbpplanner, the Mersenne Twister pseudorandom number generator from the C++ standard library is used. #kristoffer[we use WyRand right now, change to mersenne twister https://docs.rs/mersenne_twister/latest/mersenne_twister/]
+/ $s e e d$  : The seed used for the #acr("PRNG").
+Randomness is used in one place throughout the different scenarios.
+For randomly selecting a robots radius $r_R$ in the scenarios using a circle formation.
+In the work of @gbpplanner, the Mersenne Twister pseudorandom number generator from the C++ standard library is used.
+In the reimplementation the WyRand algorithm is used as it was more easily available through@bevy_prng.
+This of course introduces a slight potential for deviation between results.
+Nevertheless this is deemed acceptable given that the randomness does not have a large affect on the #acr("GBP") algorithm.
+And secondly the seeds used for the tested scenarios is not listed explicitly in @gbpplanner.

+// #kristoffer[we use WyRand right now, change to mersenne twister https://docs.rs/mersenne_twister/latest/mersenne_twister/]

 For a full summary of all experimental parameters used in the reproduction experiments see @appendix.reproduction-experiment-parameters.
 Additionally, environment visualisations are provided in figures #numref(<f.scenarios.circle>), #numref(<f.scenarios.environment-obstacles>), and #numref(<f.scenarios.junction>).